 - North Coast bathing water quality (2)

 - South Down bathing water quality

 Beaches with an 'excellent' water quality compliance result may be eligible for the Blue Flag award, which also looks at beach management and facilities such as litter collection, toilets, car parking, disability access and life-saving equipment.
 The award applies during the bathing season.

 In Northern Ireland the scheme is run by Keep Northern Ireland Beautiful, along with the Green Coast and Seaside Award schemes.
-In 2016, there were 10 Blue Flag beaches in Northern Ireland and 11 beaches also received the Seaside Award, which recognises beaches with good water quality.

 - Blue flag for beaches - Keep Northern Ireland Beautiful website

 - Seaside awards - Keep Northern Ireland Beautiful website

 - Green coast awards - Keep Northern Ireland Beautiful website

 - Northern Ireland Beach Bathing Water Quality map – DAERA website

 - Air and water quality